jaanu-11/jaanu-11/README.md

 ---

 ## 🌟 Features
- -**Autonomous Navigation** – Uses IR, LiDAR, or camera-based path following.
+ - **Autonomous Navigation** – Uses IR, LiDAR, or camera-based path following.
- -**Obstacle Avoidance** – Equipped with ultrasonic and LiDAR sensors.
+ - **Obstacle Avoidance** – Equipped with ultrasonic and LiDAR sensors.
- -**Wireless Control** – Remote operation via Wi-Fi, Bluetooth, or IoT.
+ - **Wireless Control** – Remote operation via Wi-Fi, Bluetooth, or IoT.
- -**Load Handling** – Can carry and transport materials.
+ - **Load Handling** – Can carry and transport materials.
- -**Real-time Monitoring** – Data transmission to a dashboard for live tracking.
+ - **Real-time Monitoring** – Data transmission to a dashboard for live tracking.
- -**Power Management** – Smart battery management for efficient power consumption.
+ - **Power Management** – Smart battery management for efficient power consumption.
- -**Multiple AGV Coordination** – Can work in fleets with collision avoidance.
+ - **Multiple AGV Coordination** – Can work in fleets with collision avoidance.

 ---